GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/templates_boost.rst

 .. das:attribute:: qmacro_variable

 This macro implements `qmacro_variable` expression reification.
 Expected input is are variable name and type expression (type<...>).
 Result is a new VariablePtr with the matching name and type.
+.. _call-macro-templates_boost-qmacro_block_to_array:

+.. das:attribute:: qmacro_block_to_array

+This macro implements `qmacro_block_to_array` expression reification.
+Expected input is a block expression (ExprMakeBlock over ExprBlock).
+It applies reification rules to the expression, and returns array with contents of the 'list' section of the block.

+.. _call-macro-templates_boost-qmacro_function:

+.. das:attribute:: qmacro_function

+This macro implements `qmacro_function` expression reification.
+Expected input is a block expression (ExprMakeBlock over ExprBlock).
+It applies reification rules to the expression, and returns a FunctionPtr.
+New function matches block signature, as well as the block body.
+.. _call-macro-templates_boost-qmacro:

+.. das:attribute:: qmacro

+This macro implements `qmacro` expression reification.
+It applies reification rules to the expression, and returns direct result of the substitution.

 .. _call-macro-templates_boost-qmacro_method:

 .. das:attribute:: qmacro_method

 This macro implements expression reification for class methods.

+.. _call-macro-templates_boost-qmacro_block:

+.. das:attribute:: qmacro_block

+This macro implements `qmacro_block` expression reification.
+Expected input is a block expression (ExprMakeBlock over ExprBlock).
+It applies reification rules to the expression, and returns unquoted `ExprBlock`.
+.. _call-macro-templates_boost-qmacro_type:

+.. das:attribute:: qmacro_type

+This macro implements `qmacro_type` expression reification.
+Expected input is a type expression (type<...>).
+Result is TypeDeclPtr of a new type matching subtype of the type expression.

 ++++++++++++++
 Template rules